 About

 I’m an Australian computer programmer and science fiction writer.
-I live in Melbourne and love travelling.
-I’ve visited more than 100 countries.
+I love travelling and have visited more than 100 countries.

-I’ve had short stories and articles published in magazines, newspapers and web sites.
+I’ve had over 100 short stories and articles published in magazines, web sites and newspapers.
 I’ve been a finalist for the World Fantasy Awards, the Aurealis Awards, the Ditmar Awards and the XYZZY awards.
 Several of my stories have received honorable mentions in Year’s Best SF anthologies and I was the youngest writer to have an entry in the Encyclopedia of Australian Science Fiction and Fantasy.

 I’ve had articles and stories translated into Finnish, Mandarin, Romanian, Polish, Hebrew, Catalan and Galician.